wonsunahn/CS1632_CoffeeMakerManual/README.md

 postconditions.
 Please refer to [Exercise 1](../../exercises/1) on how to write good test cases.

 I expect you to test some **edge cases (at least one)** and some **corner cases (at least one)** as part of the test plan.
-If you do this, I'd estimate that the number of test cases is at least 2x the number of requirements.
-If the number of test cases is more than 3x the number of requirements, you are probably overtesting.
+If you do this, I'd estimate that the number of test cases is at least 2x the number of requirements (22 in total).
+If the number of test cases is more than 3x the number of requirements (33 in total), you are probably overtesting.

 You are expected to execute the test plan in order to find the defects.
 There are AT LEAST three.
 Full credit will be given only to those who properly find